 5. A 500 word essay explaining, “What I will contribute to my country by attending a U.S. Service Academy.”
 Please forward the requested information at your earliest convenience to my District Office address which is listed below.
 Additionally, we ask that you submit information as you compile it rather than waiting until you have everything completed.

-Applications will be open starting July 3, 2017.
-Packets are due October 12, 2017.
+Applications will be open starting in the summer (TBA) with nomination application materials are due mid-fall (TBA).
 Additionally, a Service Academy Advisory Board will conduct final interviews in mid-November (details TBA).
 Applicants will be notified via email of their interview times with the respective Advisory Boards.

-Please contact Jim Pomeroy at our Langhorne District Office at (215) 579-8102 or by email at Jim.Pomeroy@mail.house.gov if you have any additional questions.
+Please contact our Langhorne District Office at (215) 579-8102 if you have any additional questions.
 I thank you for your interest in serving our nation and look forward to hearing back from you